GaoLei-bio/SV_calling/Readme.txt

   Final result for this example (Same SVs in 2 formats):
       SP2SL.Genome_comp_SV.tsv
       SP2SL.NR.bed (Assemblytics output format.
-This one is input file for next step)
+This one is the input file for next step)

 ======================
 Step 4: